-Adding fixed effects to the seven rubric-specific models using just the data from the 13 common artifacts that all three raters saw
+3.1 Fixed effects in the seven rubric-specific models using 13 common artifacts

 I will first explore the seven rubric-specific models and their fixed effects.
 Note that the results will be impacted in cases where we use the reduced 13 common artifacts dataset, and when using the full dataset.
 Since we will first be exploring the reduced dataset, there won't be the variable Repeated involved, because the reduced dataset consists of all the observations that are "repeated".